sjbrown/misc_work/genesis/rules.md

  * The **Front** player has no communication restrictions, but they must be kept from seeing the available dice until it's their turn to place one (this can be done with hands or a screen)

+After a song is played, add up your individual scores as usual, but you do not need to add up a band score.
+The CLOUT, COMMITMENT, COIN, and CROWD stats are not used in the Party Game variant.
+Instead, every 5 points the players earn let them either: take cards from the top of the Write and Riff deck or Live the Life and go up a level.

+Players can keep the cards hidden from their bandmates if they so choose.

+After that, they can **Write a song** for free, as long as they have the cards.

+Then the next round begins.